kaitlinisaac/KaitlinIsaacPortfolio/src/content/videos/marching-band-gopro-exhibition-2017.md

 # Marching Band GoPro – Exhibition 2017

-This video features a first-person view of my high school marching band performance during a 2017 exhibition event.
-I recorded the show with a GoPro attached to my head while playing flute on the field.
+This video features a first-person view of my college marching band performance during a 2017 exhibition event.
+I recorded the show with a GoPro attached to my head while playing piccolo on the field.

 ## Performance Context